BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-04-02-BergenFlam.md

 The other place I'd recommend for lunch and fika is the Flåm Bakeri—very good pastries and take-away sandwiches!

-Then of course there are the famous fjord cruises which you should definitely do.
+Then of course there are the famous fjord cruises.
 We did the one that goes to Gudvangen on an electric boat.
-It's the best to really appreciate the sheer size of the cliffs in the fjords.
+It's the best way to really appreciate the sheer size of the cliffs in the fjords.

 ![](/assets/img/blog/trains/fjord-cliff~2.JPG)